"Picturesque Countryside

 Dominik NILLES died seven days before the birth of his son

-remained close.
+Emile in 1918, while his eldest child was 35 years old.
 Margarete died Jan 31 1933 after a brief illness.
+The blended families were raised

 The Operation of the Mill